 In June 2018, as part of the Company's reorganization and IPO, the Company's board of directors and shareholders approved the 2018 Equity Incentive Plan, or the 2018 Plan.
 The initial maximum number of ordinary shares that may be issued under the 2018 Plan was 3,281,622.
 This number consists of 3,025,548 new ordinary shares and 256,074 ordinary shares that would have otherwise remained available for future grants under the 2017 Plan.
 The number of ordinary shares reserved for issuance under the 2018 Plan will automatically increase on October 1st of each year, for a period of not more than ten years, commencing on October 1, 2018 and ending on (and including) October 1, 2027, by an amount equal to the lesser of (i) 4% of the total number of ordinary shares outstanding on September 30th of the same calendar year or (ii) such fewer number of ordinary shares as the board of directors may designate prior to the applicable October 1st date.
-The updated maximum number of ordinary shares that may be issued under the 2018 Plan may be authorized but unissued shares, shares purchased on the open market, treasury shares or ADSs.
+The updated maximum number of ordinary shares that may be issued under the 2018 Plan is 6,686,764 as of December 31, 2019.
+The total Shares issued under the 2018 Plan may be authorized but unissued shares, shares purchased on the open market, treasury shares or ADSs.
 No more than 14,000,000 shares may be issued under the 2018 Plan upon the exercise of incentive share options.